Boundaries

 In the area

 Centretown–Golden Triangle draws a mix of homebuyers, as housing includes tiny condo apartments, family-sized century homes, small row houses and luxurious infill properties.
-Many move here to be close to transit, downtown jobs, shopping and attractions, which include:
+Many move here to be close to transit, downtown jobs, shopping, coffee shops and restaurants, and other attractions, including the Rideau Canal and The Village (LGBTTQ+).

 Schools